Presidency of Rodrigo Duterte: Campaign against terrorism

 On May 23, 2017, clashes between Philippine security forces and the ISIS-affiliated Maute and Abu Sayyaf (ASG) Salafi jihadist groups occurred in Marawi, prompting Duterte to declare martial law across Mindanao.
 The city was extensively damaged by militant fire and military airstrikes, necessitating rehabilitation, and Marawi was declared liberated from terrorist influence on October 17.
 Congress granted Duterte's requests to extend martial law in Mindanao thrice between 2017 and 2019.
 Martial law lapsed on January 1, 2020, after Duterte decided not to extend it.

 In July 2020, Duterte signed the Anti-Terrorism Act of 2020; critics argued the law relaxes safeguards on human rights and is prone to abuse, while authors and sponsors of the bill compared it to laws of other countries and maintained it would not be used against law-abiding citizens.
-From 2016-2021, 1,544 ASG members, 971 Bangsamoro Islamic Freedom Fighters members, and 1,427 Dawlah Islamiyah members were captured, killed, or surrendered.
+From 2016 to 2021, 1,544 ASG members, 971 Bangsamoro Islamic Freedom Fighters members, and 1,427 Dawlah Islamiyah members were captured, killed, or surrendered.